janm-dev/links/README.md

 When the redirector server receives a request, it first checks if the path of the request is a links ID (starts with a digit, e.g. `07Qdzc9W`) or a vanity path (freeform text, doesn't start with a digit).
 If the path is not an ID, the server gets the ID of that redirect from the store.
 Then, the server gets the destination URL of the redirect corresponding to the ID.
 It then redirects the request to that URL, or responds with a 404 status if the ID or destination URL could not be found.

+Just before the redirect, the links server collects some information about the request and uses that information to gather the appropriate [statistics](#statistics), which are queued for collection some time after the client is redirected.

 The redirector server is also responsible for allowing the user to edit redirects via a low-level gRPC API.
 You can interact with that API via a [command-line utility](#cli) or (soon) via an HTTP-based API and website.
 Definitions for the gRPC interface are located in `/proto/links.proto`.
 This API exists so that you can easily interact with the redirect store in a generic way, no matter what the actual storage backend is, or how much links has been scaled (though you _can_ (soon) optionally disable that API).

 The backend store is accessed by the redirector server, and can also be used via the gRPC API.
 No external access is needed to set up or edit redirects.
 The storage backend implementation is generic, so that you can choose where redirects are stored.
-Redirects are stored in a backend-specific way, but generally as a map of `vanity path -> ID` and `ID -> destination URL`.
+Redirects are stored in a backend-specific way, but generally as a map of `vanity path -> ID` and `ID -> destination URL`, with statistics being stored as a mapping of `statistic (link, type, data, time) -> statistic value`.

 ## How to build it